 Please visit our events page to find additional details about upcoming lectures.

-S. J. Stubbs Lecture in Classics
+S. J. Stubbs Lecture in Classics or English Literature

 The Stubbs Lectures were founded in 1988 by Helen Eunice Stubbs, a graduate of University College, in honour of her father, Samuel James Stubbs, also a UC graduate.
 The lectures commemorate his love of Classics and of English Literature.